rakibdev/material-colors/readme.md

 Google's Material 3 color tokens are too complex.
-This package rethinks colors with a simpler API and improved tree-shaking over **material-color-utilities**.
+This package rethinks colors with a simpler shadcn-like variables and improved tree-shaking over **material-color-utilities**.
 Currently I'm using this in a UI library, VS Code theme, and userscript.

 ## Installation